A Trek up Teahouse Hill in Winter

 Live Rural NL –Christopher C. Mitchelmore, MHA The Straits-White Bay North

-Posted on January 21, 2012, in Heritage, Landscapes/Geography, Vacations and tagged Anthony, Chuck Norris, Great Northern Peninsula, Grenfell, Labrador, Newfoundland & Labrador, teahouse, The Straits White Bay North, trail, Wilfred Grenfell.
+Posted on January 21, 2012, in Nature, Tourism, Vacations and tagged Anthony, Chuck Norris, Great Northern Peninsula, Grenfell, Labrador, Newfoundland & Labrador, teahouse, The Straits White Bay North, trail, Wilfred Grenfell.
 Bookmark the permalink.
 Leave a comment.